Adding scroll offset tracking to a SwiftUI ScrollView

 }

-We can now put things together by using the offset tracking view and the scroll view extension like this:
+We can now put things together by using the offset tracking view and the scroll extension:

 ScrollView(.vertical) {